MarekChoinski/OpenBaltica/parse-server/README.md

+1. KEEP IN MIND THAT IF YOU DONT USE THIS FOR MONTHS, FREE-TIER mongo and redis WOULD STOP WORKING
+2. check proper "' in envs
+3. Check if on Atlas (mongodb free cloud service) you have enabled you IP in Left menu after log -> Security -> Network access

 # parse-server migration

 This demo project contains a parse-server backend to migrate from a hosted server on Moralis to a self-hosted server, using parse-server.